Alfresco/alfresco-keycloak-theme/README.md

 ## Deployment of the Theme Files

+### Deployment with the Digital Business Platform
+If you deploy the Alfresco Digital Business Platform as described [here](https://github.com/Alfresco/alfresco-dbp-deployment), the Alfresco Identity Service is deployed automatically.

 ### Deployment to a standalone Keycloak server
 1. After installing Keycloak, navigate to the themes directory as in e.g.
 ```